dreamcatcher-tech/network/Inbox/2024-03-14 1609 the users high castle.md

 The economics of good service as credit card processor has changed - used to be easy to speak on the phone to someone and get them to sort out your problems - now not so much.
 AI can change that, and restore some of that hand held service.

 We should be a merchant in our own service.
 If you call us, we can bill you, and then if your call was our fault, you get refunded.

+Can offer plugins that can do extra things like budget advice, and whatever else people find useful.
+Each piece runs in the same trusted model as the enclave - vendor cannot see user data, vendor gets paid by dreamcatcher.